 Marie Sklodowska-Curie was a chemist who conducted pioneering research on radioactivity.
 She was the first woman to win a Nobel prize.
-She is the only woman to win the Nobel prize twice in two different fields.
 She is most famous for the discovery of elements Polonium and Radium.

 Max Planck, a German Physicist, is best known for his proposition of the quantum theory of energy for which he was awarded the Nobel prize.
 His work contributed significantly to the atomic and subatomic processes.

 Heinrich Rudolf Hertz & Albert Einstein